International Labor Day 2022 is on Sunday, 1st May 2022.

 Difference between “labour Day” and “Labor Day”

-There is no difference between “Labour Day” and Labor Day”, in British English Labour is preferred spelling, and Labor is preferred in American English.
+There is no difference between “Labour Day” and Labor Day”, in British English Labour is the preferred spelling, and Labor is preferred in American English.

 History of International Labor Day/ May Day